- Download our Moving to New Zealand Guide (PDF)

-New Zealand is larger than Britain, but it has just about 4.8 million people in it.
-Aukland is the only place in the country where one needs to worry about traffic.
-The beaches are peaceful and people are unhurried.
+In terms of area, New Zealand is just slightly larger than Britain, yet it has only about 5 million people in it.
+Auckland is the only place in the country where one needs to worry about traffic.
+The beaches are peaceful, and people tend to be easygoing.

 Everyone who's ever been to New Zealand seems to gush about how friendly Kiwis are.
 This has a lot to do with their relaxed attitude towards life in general.

 New Zealand is a society of immigrants.
-Even its native inhabitants, the Maori, have only been here for about 800 years.
-Most of the population is of (relatively recent) European descent, there are a lot of people from Asia and the Pacific Islands.
-While the country still bears the scars of colonisation, it doesn’t seem to be as racist as other places, and many cultures are joyously evident.
+Even its native inhabitants, the Maori, have only been in the country for about 800 years.
+Most of the population is of (relatively recent) European descent, and there are also a lot of people from Asia and the Pacific Islands.
+While the country still bears the scars of colonisation, racism is minimal, and many cultures are joyously evident.